TobikoData/sqlmesh/docs/concepts/overview.md

 If your data or organization is small, you may only have a small number of models to compute.
 In these scenarios, running SQL queries or Python scripts manually will get the job done.
 As your organization grows (more people or more data), however, a manual process quickly becomes unmaintainable.

 ### Orchestrator-based
-Organizations that have outgrown manual processes often use an orchestration framework such as [Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/).
-Although these frameworks handle dependencies and scheduling, they are very generic.
+Organizations that have outgrown manual processes often switch to an orchestrator-based process using tools such as [Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/).
+Although these tools handle dependencies and scheduling, they are very generic.

 You may need to develop custom tooling to make it easier to work with these frameworks.
 Additionally, less technical data professionals may have trouble working with them because they are complex and designed for engineers.

 ### Model-aware
-The final class of data transformation process integrates more elements of building data systems than just orchestration.
-It includes tools like SQLMesh, [dbt](https://www.getdbt.com/), and [coalesce](https://coalesce.io/).
+Model-aware data transformation processes integrate more elements of building data systems than just orchestration.
+They are implemented with tools like SQLMesh, [dbt](https://www.getdbt.com/), and [coalesce](https://coalesce.io/).

 These tools are "model-aware" because they can automatically determine the set of actions needed to accomplish a task based on the project's models and their dependency structure.